mediachain/mediachain/rfc/mediachain-rfc-1.md

 ### Chains and Links

-The fundamental operation of the Mediachain is to link entities and artefacts with labeled relationships and metadata.
+The fundamental operation of Mediachain is to link entities and artefacts with labeled relationships and metadata.
 The data model described so far is disconnected: it contains independent entities and artefacts.
 In order to track the evolving relationships between